19 Tips for a Positive C-Section Birth Experience - Baby Chick

 6. Take Pictures

 I’m all about capturing this special time in your lives!
 You can never relive those first precious moments again, so having those photos is priceless.
 You can hire a birth photographer or ask your doula to help you with pictures.
-Having a designated person (besides your partner) capture the emotions and love of both of you welcoming your child into the world is an incredible gift.
+Having a designated person (besides your partner) capture the emotions and love of both of you as you welcome your child into the world is an incredible gift.

-7. Decide if You Want a Play-by-Play
+7. Decide Whether You Want a Play-by-Play

-Some women find it helpful and reassuring to know what’s happening during their C-section.
-Others don’t want to know all the details.
-Think about it, and determine whether you want a play-by-play of what’s happening.
 Most people don’t prefer play-by-play since (sometimes) the medical staff can talk about other things that aren’t so warm and fuzzy (like what they did that weekend, what other surgeries they have scheduled for the day, their last golf game, etc.).
 Remember, this surgery is routine for them.
-It’s okay to ask them beforehand to tell you what’s happening with your body and baby throughout the procedure.
-In these moments, it’s all about you!

-8. Have the Screen Lowered
+8. Ask About Lowering the Screen

 9. Have Your Partner Participate

-Your partner can still participate in the C-section as well.
+Your partner can still participate in the C-section.
 They can talk to you, keep you calm when your nerves are heightened, hold your hand, announce the gender of the baby once the baby is born (if you don’t know it already), and cut the cord.
-If your partner wants to cut the cord, the doctor will typically cut it first but leave the cord long so that your partner can do a ceremonial cut closer to baby’s belly.
-Make sure you remind your OB about these preferences on your birthing day.
-These choices may be something you want to add to your cesarean birth plan!

-10. Do Skin-to-Skin
+10. Ask About Skin-to-Skin

-11. Decide on Stitches, Staples, or Dermabond
+11. Ask About Stitches, Staples, or Dermabond

-After Your C-Section
+What to Do After Your C-Section

-1. Keep Your Baby With You
+1. Keep Your Baby With You if Possible

 If possible, ask your doctor to keep your baby with you immediately after they’re born during the repair.
 It’s best if baby can stay with you in the operating room, go with you to your recovery room, and go with you to your postpartum room.
 In my experience, when women are separated from their babies and partner, they become upset, anxious, worried, and unsatisfied with their birth experience.
 If your baby and partner must go to the neonatal intensive care unit (NICU), have someone stay with you to keep you company and keep you calm.